A fallen Michigan football coach, a silent stadium and moments that remind us who we are

 But Hart did.
 And a stadium stuffed with people with infinitely varied views on life showed the kind of grace that we take for granted but shouldn’t.

+MORE FROM SHAWN WINDSOR:After beating Indiana, Michigan football will finally get a true test — maybe

+HART'S STATUS:RB coach Mike Hart suffers seizure, to stay in hospital overnight

-“It can really put things in perspective,” Michigan coach Jim Harbaugh said.
+“It can really put things in perspective,” U-M coach Jim Harbaugh said.

 Let’s go back to Harbaugh’s phrase for a moment.
 Because he’s right.
 Moments like this do put things in perspective, even if the phrase sometimes loses its meaning and becomes a thing people say because they aren’t quite sure what to say.